-Hemophilia B is a genetic condition resulting from a mutation in the F9 gene, which carries the instructions to make clotting factor IX, a protein required for normal blood clotting.
-Patients with hemophilia B either have reduced levels of factor IX or an abnormal version of the protein, both of which cause problems in the clotting process, resulting in a bleeding disorder.
+Hemophilia B is caused by mutations in the F9 gene, which provides the instructions to make clotting factor IX (FIX), a protein required for normal blood clotting.
+People with hemophilia B have either low levels of FIX or an abnormal version of the protein, both of which impair the clotting process, resulting in a bleeding disorder.

 AMT-061 in clinical trials

 A Phase 2b trial (NCT03489291) is assessing the safety and effectiveness of a single dose of AMT-061 in three men with severe hemophilia B living in the U.S. Two-year data showed the therapy was generally safe and led to a stable and sustained FIX activity — with levels reaching up to more than 50% of what would be considered normal — in all three men.

 AMT-061 also prevented the occurrence of spontaneous bleeds and the need for FIX replacement therapy in two of the three participants, as well as the need for prophylaxis, or preventive therapy, in all these patients.
 Participants will continue to be monitored for a total of five years, with the trial expected to conclude in September 2023.